apache/openserverless-site/content/en/docs/installation/prereq/server/_index.md

 ---
 title: Linux Server
+description: Install OpenServerless in a Linux server
 weight: 20
 ---
-# Prerequisites to install OpenServerless in a Linux server
+## Prerequisites to install OpenServerless in a Linux server

 You can install OpenServerless on any server either in your intranet or on in Internet running a Linux distribution, with the following